Program FAQ

 Which program is right for me?

 If you are new to rowing, our Intro programs are designed to get you on the water and enjoying the benefits of rowing in a fun, safe and professionally-staffed atmosphere.
-If you have past rowing experience and feel that you can join a more advanced group, please contact our Head Coach or Director to determine the best fit for your skill level.
+If you have past rowing experience and feel that you can join a more advanced group, please contact [email protected] to determine the best fit for your skill level.

 What is an erg?